-- (a) Contributions made by a husband and wife may not be aggregated. - (b) A contribution made by a child under 18 years of age is presumed to be a contribution from the parent or guardian of the child.
+(a) Contributions made by a husband and wife may not be aggregated.

+(b) A contribution made by a child under 18 years of age is presumed to be a contribution from the parent or guardian of the child.

 History: Added by Proposition 208 of the November 1996 Statewide General Election; repealed and added by Stats.
 2000, Ch.
 102 [Proposition 34 of the November Statewide General Election].
+References at the time of publication (see page 3):

-Regulations: 2 Cal.
+Regulations:2 Cal.
 Code of Regs.
-Section 18537 Opinions: In re Pelham (2001) 15 FPPC Ops.
+Section 18537Opinions:In re Pelham (2001) 15 FPPC Ops.
 1